Testsigma Agentic Test Automation Tool

 Guidelines for Implementing a Defect Life Cycle

-Before you begin working on the bug life cycle, you must follow the below guidelines to explore the maximum advantages of the process:
+Before you begin working on the bug life cycle, you must follow the guidelines below to explore the maximum advantages of the process:

-• The involved teams (the testing and development teams) must be well-versed in different states covered in a defect.
+• The involved teams (the testing and development teams) must be well-versed in the different states covered in a defect.

 • All individuals working in this process must thoroughly understand their responsibilities to ensure quality results.